8 Tips for High Quality Photo Prints

 8. Selecting the Right Print Medium

-Finally, the print medium; Nowadays, you have a variety of print medium options to choose from.
+Finally, the print medium; Nowadays, you have different types of photo printing paper options to choose from.
 Glossy and Matte finish papers are the most commonly used printing papers.
 Canvas prints are another popular printing option.